flare-foundation/connected-chains-docker/README.md

 Alternatively, if you do not wish to change data directory for your docker daemon you can switch to bind volume mounts or volume mounts with nfs driver in the compose file.

+# Algorand fast sync
+Algorand node supports syncing just the latest blocks in the blockchain, but it downloads full history by default.
+This can take up to 14 days.
+If you don't want to download the whole blockchain, you can run the script `algorand-catchup.sh` after the node has started bootstrapping.
+This will use Algorand fast catchup feature to automatically catchup to the latest catchpoint.
+After starting the catchup, the node should finish bootstrapping in few hours.

 # Building your own images

 All Dockerfile definitions are in `images` folder.
 Images use Moby BuildKit extensions.